 What is a Fizzy Toilet Bomb?

-A fizzy toilet bomb is like a bath bomb for the toilet.
+Fizzy toilet bombs are like a bath bombs for the toilet.
 Drop one in water and it starts to fizz while dissolving and releasing its active ingredients.
 Unlike a bath bomb, which delivers moisturizing oils for your skin, a fizzy toilet bomb is made with odor neutralizing, disinfecting and stain busting ingredients that help clean and freshen your toilet bowl even without scrubbing.

-3 Reasons You Need Fizzy Toilet Bombs in Your Life
+3 Reasons You Need to Make Homemade Toilet Bombs

 One of the easiest ways and best first step to creating a healthy, non-toxic home is to make the switch to green cleaning products.
 Maybe you’ve already switched out your cleaning sprays or laundry detergent.
 But have you tackled your toilet yet?

-Here’s how fizzy toilet bombs can help you out:
+Here’s how DIY toilet bowl cleaner tablets – aka fizzy toilet bombs can help you out:

 Reason #1: You Don’t Clean the Toilet Very Often